semgrep/semgrep-docs/docs/faq.md

 #### How many seats do I need?

-One seat corresponds to one project contributor whose pull request or code is scanned during the billing period.
+One seat corresponds to one project contributor whose merge/pull request or code is scanned during the billing period.

 For example, if a project has 4 unique contributors who push code during the billing period and Semgrep runs on all their pull requests, that is counted as 4 seats.
 If these unique contributors commit to many projects, they will only be counted once.